Semiring Provenance for B\"uchi Games: Strategy Analysis with Absorptive Polynomials: Computing Strategies with Semiring Semantics

 A depiction of the complete model-checking game $\MC \Gg v$ is shown in \cref{figModelCheckingFull} (with some unavoidable omissions due to space reasons).

 \paragraph*{Semiring Values for the Model-Checking Game}

 We define strategies for $\MC \Gg v$ as we did for Büchi games, always taking the perspective of Verifier.
 To avoid confusion, we use the letter $\Mm$ to denote strategies in the model-checking game, and $\Ss$ for strategies in $\Gg$.
-Leaving literals aside for a moment, we say that a strategy $\Mm$ is \emph{winning} if on each infinite play, target nodes (i.e., nodes of the form $Y v$) occur infinitely often.
-We only speak about \emph{winning} strategies for $\MC \Gg v$ in the following.
+We say that a strategy $\Mm$ is \emph{winning} if on each infinite play, target nodes (i.e., nodes of the form $Y v$) occur infinitely often; we impose no restrictions on finite plays (which end in literals).
+In the following, we only consider strategies for $\MC \Gg v$ that are winning.

 Now consider literals, the terminal positions of the model-checking game.
 As in \cref{defKInterpretation}, we write $\Lit$ (omitting $V$ and $\tau$) for the set of instantiated literals over the signature of $\FormulaWin$ and the set of positions of $\Gg$.
 Given a $\K$-interpretation $\pi$, it assigns to each literal $\lit \in \Lit$ the value $\pi(\lit)$.
 Following \cite{DannertGraNaaTan21}, we define the value of a winning strategy $\Mm$ by counting literals.